Standoff over Trump border wall puts U.S. Congress in budget 'pickle'

 Their paychecks, however, would not be issued until the shutdown ends and Congress would have to decide whether to award back pay for them as well as any furloughed workers.

-A government in such disarray might not play well for Republicans over the holiday period, especially if Americans also view images for two weeks of Trump vacationing at his exclusive Florida beach-front mansion.
+A government in disarray might play poorly for Republicans, especially if Americans also view images for two weeks of Trump vacationing at his exclusive Florida beach-front mansion.

 “After the president’s comments earlier this week when he said he was going to own the shutdown, that sealed the deal for Democrats.
 There is absolutely no reason for them to cut a deal with this president,” said Jim Manley, a political strategist and former Senate Democratic leadership aide.

-With the clock ticking, the House is not even bothering to come to work until Wednesday night.
+The House is not even bothering to come to work until Wednesday night.

-For now, Democrats are waiting for the White House to signal whether it will engage on legislation that would keep programs operating, but without money for Trump’s wall.

-If not, Manley predicted the government will limp along until Jan.
-3, when Democrats take control of the House and Pelosi likely becomes the speaker and promptly advances funding, daring the Republican-led Senate to reject it.
+Barring a deal, Manley predicted the government will limp along until Jan.
+3, when Democrats take control of the House and promptly advance funding, daring the Republican-led Senate to reject it.

-Reporting by Richard Cowan and Amanada Becker; Editing by Kevin Drawbaugh and Leslie Adler
+Reporting by Richard Cowan and Amanada Becker; Additional reporting by Susan Heavey; Editing by Paul Simao and Bill Trott